-Author: Nuria Prat, PhD in Environmental Sciences from University College Dublin.
+Author: Nuria Prat, Doctor of Environmental Sciences from University College Dublin.
 International project manager of the Pau Costa Foundation.

 The fire of This second fire was ignited within the perimeter of the Rocallaura 1 fire. it took place on June 23rd close to the Rocallaura village (Spain) propagating through a pine forest (Pinus halepensis).Almost one month later, there was a second wildfire, ‘Rocallaura 19’, on July XNUMXth.
 This second fire was ignited within the perimeter of the Rocallaura 2 fire.
 This time the fire spread through the pine forest but also through crop fields, olive plantations and finally getting close to the urban areas of Nalec and Rocafort de Vallbona.
 A total of 1 ha were consumed by those fires.